fazategarb/fazategarb/README.md

 <h1>Hi, I'm Faza Tegar Balintra 👋</h1>
-<h3>A Student who insterested programing website and make project for my skill earn or maybe for working with someone. </h3>
+<h3>A Student who interested in programing website and make project for my skill earn or maybe for working with someone. </h3>

 ## 🚀 About Me
 - 🔭 I’m currently working on an **Attendance System with Laravel 11 & QR Code**